top of page

 Records taken from Patient Case Notes at State Archives Qld.
 The hospital opened on 12th January 1865.

-The Patient Death records which have no burial, out of respect, are listed as being buried at one of the three hospital cemeteries.
+The patient’s death records, which have no location of burial, are listed as being buried at one of the three hospital cemeteries out of respect.

 State Archives Admissions Register Wolston Park Hospital Case Book "A"